Chop Top: Reception and legacy

 The critical reception of the film itself was mixed, due to the drastic tonal shift between this installment and the original.
 Despite the mixed critical reception, the character of Chop-Top and the portrayal by Moseley was welcomed by fans.
 The film has since become a cult favorite, leading to Chop-Top becoming one of the more recognizable horror antagonists from the 1980s.

 Chop-Top has become Moseley's most iconic performance as well as the actor's personal favorite.
-During the celebration of the film's 31st anniversary, Moseley paid tribute to Chop-Top for kickstarting his career stating, "And finally to Choptop, who’s with me every day, and without whom I might just be pumping your gas (at least in Oregon)!
+During the celebration of the film's 31st anniversary, Moseley paid tribute to Chop-Top for kickstarting his career stating, "And finally to Choptop, who's with me every day, and without whom I might just be pumping your gas (at least in Oregon)!
 Dog will hunt!"

 When Moseley was asked to return to the Texas Chainsaw franchise, this time portraying Drayton Sawyer in Texas Chainsaw 3D originally portrayed by Jim Siedow, Moseley took the opportunity, but expressed disappointment that Chop-Top would not be returning.
 Moseley stated "I would love to have done that character [Chop-Top], I came close when I did Texas Chainsaw 3D a couple of years ago.
 I got the call from the producer of that movie saying we want you to play Drayton Sawyer.
 And I'm just thinking, 'Well that's like asking Moe to come back and play Curly.
 Or Curly to come back and play Moe, I guess is more accurate."
 The character was also almost featured in the 2017 prequel film Leatherface.
 However the character was replaced with the character of Clarice portrayed by Jessica Madsen, who was intended to be an homage to Chop Top.
-There are complicated rights issues related to the character which have prevented him from appearing in any further Texas Chainsaw Massacre related projects and Moseley has expressed interest in buying the rights himself.
+There are complicated rights issues related to the character which have prevented him from appearing in any further Texas Chainsaw Massacre related projects, including the 2023 video game based on the series, and Moseley has expressed interest in buying the rights himself.

 A statuette of Chop-Top has been released by Mezco Toyz; the figure is seven inches tall and has twelve points of articulation, and comes packaged with accessories such as alternate weapons and the puppet corpse.
 A figure of Chop-Top has also been released by NECA, featuring his iconic coat hanger, hammer, Sonny Bono wig, lighter and razor.
 A mini-bust of Chop-Top has also been released.

 The Primus song "Jerry Was a Race Car Driver" features a sound-sample of Chop-Top, chuckling to himself then remarking: "Dog will hunt!" with the sound of a chainsaw in the background.